 And, employees supported by their companies are expressing their thanks publicly and amplifying company values.
-Ultimately, the companies that best support their employees and guard against burnout are best positioned to keep those people in a global climate of turnover.
+Ultimately, the companies that best support their employees and guard against burnout are best positioned for high levels of productivity and retention.

 Here are some of the innovative ways companies are supporting employee mental wellness, with examples of employees sharing stories that show their appreciation, as well as the policy’s impact on them personally.